 How awesome is the Project Salvo paintball gun?
 It's another easy to afford dedicated scenario gun that has serious players all over the world buzzing.
-The Tippmann/US Army line of guns is growing stronger every year.
-The Salvo certainly made a huge contribution to that, and now that it has had time to circulate in the paintball world - it's time to make some hardcore upgrades to this baby!
+The Tippmann/US Army line of guns is growing stronger every year and the Salvo certainly made a huge contribution to that.
+Now that it has had time to circulate into the paintball world its time to make some hardcore upgrades to this baby!

 One of the great things about Project Salvo Upgrades, is that the gun comes stock with a ton of tactical rail space.
 This not only allows you to add all the goodies that you could possibly dream up, but you can create things - that nobody else has - to add onto the marker.

-See all upgrades for the Tippmann Project Salvo paintball gun here.
+See all the US Army Project Salvo Upgrades

 One of the great things about Project Salvo Upgrades is